PoCc001/Open-Roots/README.md

 YOU SHOULD ONLY DO SO IF YOU REALLY KNOW WHAT YOU ARE DOING!

 **Note:** x is a variable of the primitive datatype *double* in Java and C/C++.

+### x64 Assembly
+Assemble the asmcbrt.asm file in Visual Studio using the Macro Asssembler on an AVX2- and FMA-capable machine.
+Currently, there is no support for AVX-512 instructions.